-The most common types of slips or trips on public streets and sidewalks are due to ice and snow or broken streets or sidewalks.
-However, municipalities are rarely responsible for clearing away ice and snow on sidewalks in front of private residences and commercial buildings; they are generally only responsible for clearing away ice or snow on sidewalks in front of public buildings or areas.
-Thus, if you slip on ice or snow on a public sidewalk in a residential area, the city or town will not generally be liable; your claim will usually be against the owner of the premises that the sidewalk is in front of.
+The most common types of slips or trips on public streets and sidewalks are due to ice and snow or poorly-maintained streets or sidewalks.
+Keep in mind that municipalities are rarely responsible for clearing away ice and snow on sidewalks in front of private residences and commercial buildings; they are generally only responsible for clearing away ice or snow on sidewalks in front of public buildings or areas.
+So, if you slip on ice or snow on a public sidewalk in a residential area, the city or town will not generally be liable; your claim will usually be against the owner of the property that the sidewalk runs in front of.
 But if you slip on ice or snow on a sidewalk in a commercial area, your claim could be against either the municipality or the premises owner, depending on your state’s laws.

-As in any slip and fall case, you should take pictures of the accident scene, your clothes, and any bruises that you might have received as soon as you get up (if you are able to do so).
+As in any slip and fall case, you should take pictures of the accident scene, your clothes, and any visible injuries you might have received as soon as possible (if you are able to do so).
 The condition of ice and snow can change within minutes.
 Ice can melt, or it can be cleared away.
 It can be difficult to impossible to win an ice and snow case without pictures showing the ice and snow as it was at the moment of your injury.
 Learn more about the evidence you'll need in your slip and fall case.

 Moreover, you have to make sure that you make your claim against the proper governmental entity in the first place.
 Let’s say, for example, that you trip over the remains of a sign for a bus stop, and you give notice to the city, and only the city.
-But if state law holds the public transportation agency, and not the local municipality, responsible for maintaining bus stops, the city will not be liable.
-If you didn’t give notice to the transportation agency within the proper time period, your claim could be barred.
+But if state law holds the public transportation agency, and not the local municipality, responsible for maintaining bus stops, the city might not be liable, or your claim could be barred.